google/zetasql/docs/query-syntax.md

 ### CTE rules and constraints
 <a id="cte_rules"></a>

-Common table exprpessions (CTEs) can be referenced inside the query expression that contains the `WITH` clause.
+Common table expressions (CTEs) can be referenced inside the query expression that contains the `WITH` clause.

 ##### General rules